 The series is arranged chronologically.

 The series consists primarily of the writings of varied authors on sociology and linguistics.
+There are also materials from Fligelman's time at Columbia University and her notes.
 This part of the collection also includes several pamphlets discussing the involvement of the United States in World War II.
 Many of these pamphlets also address other political issues of the time.

 This series consists of three photographs: one of Fligelman and two of unknown women.
 All are undated.